jamshaidsohail5/cube-lang/readme.md

 ### Higher-order functions and lambdas

 In Cube, functions and lambdas can be assigned to variables and passed to other functions as arguments.
-Cube uses arrow-syntax for typed lambda expressions.
+Cube uses arrow syntax for typed lambda expressions.

 ```lua
 -- load and transform data